genie-tooling/genie-tooling/docs/guides/logging.md

 ## Configuring Logging in Your Application

-By default, Genie Tooling adds a `logging.NullHandler()` to its root logger.
+By default, Genie Tooling adds a `logging.NullHandler()` to its root logger (`genie_tooling`).
 This prevents "No handlers could be found for logger 'genie_tooling'" warnings if your application doesn't explicitly configure logging for the library.

 To see logs from Genie Tooling, you need to configure a handler and set a log level for the `"genie_tooling"` logger (or one of its parent loggers, like the root logger) in your application code.